PIC

 Research Interests

-I research a range of topics related to secure multi-party computation, including oblivious transfer (OT), OT extension, garbled circuits, and homomorphic secret sharing.
+I research a range of topics related to secure multi-party computation, including oblivious transfer (OT), OT extension, garbled circuits, homomorphic secret sharing, and advanced lattice primitives.
 I am also interested in formal verification and proofs for cryptography and cybersecurity more generally.

 Education